fzi-forschungszentrum-informatik/Lanelet2/lanelet2_core/doc/LaneletAndAreaTagging.md

 # Tagging Lanelets and Areas

 This page explains the general mapping scheme for Lanelets.
-The tags are used by Lanelet2 to infer information on the traffic rules here.
-All Lanelets and Areas must be "self sustained" which means that all traffic restrictions that apply to a lanelet must be determined just by looking at the Lanelet.
+The tags are used by Lanelet2 to infer information on the traffic rules.
+All Lanelets and areas must be "self sustained" which means that all traffic restrictions that apply to a Lanelet must be determined just by looking at the Lanelet.
 The following important informations have to be determinable:

 - The driving direction (only for Lanelets, by default assumed to be one-directional)
-- The road users that the lanelet is for (by default for vehicles only)
+- The road users that the Lanelet is intended to be used by (by default vehicles only)
 - The speed limit (by default the maximum speed for urban regions)

-No tags are mandatory, but if you want your map to behave reasonably, you should make sure that at least these things can be correctly inferred.
+In Lanelet2 no tag is mandatory, but if you want your map to behave reasonably, you should make sure that at least the above listed items can be correctly inferred.

 ## Subtype and Location

-The **subtype** tag determines what the actual type of the lanelet is.
-It is used to determine the participants that are allowed to use the lanelet as well as partly to determine the speed limit in the absence of *SpeedLimit* regulatory elements.
+The **subtype** tag determines what the actual type of the Lanelet is.
+It is used to determine the participants that are allowed to use the Lanelet as well as partly to determine the speed limit in the absence of *SpeedLimit* regulatory elements.
 The location tag is used to distinguish between urban and nonurban regions which can (depending on the country) affect the speed limit.

 The *subtype* tag is not set, *lane* is assumed.
 If *location* is not set, urban is assumed.
 Note that speed limits can be *mandatory* or *non-mandatory*.
-Non-mandatory speed limits just recommendations.
+Non-mandatory speed limits  are only recommendations.
 The determined speed limit is the minimum of the actual speed limit and the average speed of a participant on this road type.
 If it was based on average speed, it is assumed to be non-mandatory.

 Note that the values in the following table are just the values inferred by default.
 The actual interpretation depends on the chosen `TrafficRule`object in `lanelet2_traffic_rules`.